booleandilemma/hn-blacklist/README.md

 );
 ```

+All titles containing the string "ChatGPT" will be filtered out.
+This filtering is case-insensitive.

 ## Filtering by user

 If you want to filter out submissions by a certain user, prefix your blacklist entry with the string `user:`, followed by the username.